-The ACAH Program provides loans to eligible borrowers for acquisition- and rehabilitation-related costs associated with protecting and preserving long term affordable housing.
-The ACAH Program, formerly known as the Site Acquisition Program, was formalized through the passing and issuance of local Measure KK bond funds but continues under other funding sources even as Measure KK funds have all been allocated.
-With the passage of Bond Measure U, it is expected that funds from this new funding source will continue to support the acquisition and conversion to affordable housing of existing units.
+The ACAH program provides loans to eligible borrowers for acquisition- and rehabilitation-related costs associated with protecting and preserving long term affordable housing.
+The ACAH program formerly known as the Site Acquisition Program, was formalized through the passing and issuance of local Measure KK bond funds; but will continue in future yearscontinues under other funding sources even as those Measure KK funds have all been allocated.
+As such, the With the passage of Bond Measure U, it is expected that funds from this new funding source will continue to support the acquisition and conversion to affordable housing of existing units.
 The City will continue to issue NOFAs as funding is available and work with borrowers-including local community land trusts-to create new affordable housing units and preserve existing ones.
 The City will also continue to explore additional funding sources to sustain the ACAH program.